parmarjh/stockPrediction/README.md

 ## Conclusion: ##

-1. In daily forecast, Actual and Predicted prices are almost linear.
-Hence the daily prediction model is working fine, though the error can be further reduced with a better model such as randomforest or using feature engineering techniques such as previous volume, highest/ lowest price in the past year etc.
+1. In daily forecast, **Actual and Predicted prices are almost linear.
+Hence the daily prediction model is working fine**, though the error can be further reduced with a better model such as randomforest or using feature engineering techniques such as previous volume, highest/ lowest price in the past year etc.

-2. For a financial company, another way to reframe this problem would be to perceive the problem as a classification problem, instead of regression problem.
+2. For a financial company, another way to reframe this problem would be **to perceive the problem as a classification problem, instead of regression problem**.
 If we can predict, whether the price of a particular stock would go up or down, on next day or a period of time then such a system is very useful.

 3. There was a Kaggle competition on similar lines and all of the good solutions just predicted 0% change in price most of the times.